GunupudiSathyanarayana/Geektrust-DoReMi-Subscription/README.md

 # Geektrust-DoReMi-Subscription
 DoReMi is a streaming app which allows users to listen to music, podcasts and watch videos.
-This app lets users purchase subscriptions for different categories.
+They offer different subscription plans for different categories of services.
+This app lets users purchase the subscriptions and topups.